szabonorbert/zorro-vscode-template/readme.md

 > [!NOTE]
 > This template was made for VSCode.
 If you need a template for Visual Studio (as the Zorro manual suggests), have a look at the [szabonorbert/zorro-project-template](https://github.com/szabonorbert/zorro-project-template) repository.</b>

-## Zorro, C++, and VSCode
-Zorro's native language is "lite-C", however the built-in functions are totally compatible with C and C++ as expected.
-In the Zorro Help you can find a tutorial about setting up a project in Visual Studio and/or it's compiler for making Zorro scripts: [Developing Algo Trading Systems in C++](https://zorro-project.com/manual/en/dlls.htm).

-I made this sample project to kickstart your development; therefore, you don't need to do all the setup procedures everytime you start working on something new.
-I used the compiler script that Zorro shipped with; if you want to make more complex compilations like extended linker objectives, you need to edit the compiler batch located in the Zorro folder in ```Source\VC++\compile.bat``` and ```Source\VC++\compile64.bat```.

-## Dependencies
+## Dependencies and best practices

 ### MSVC

-The Zorro compile batch scripts are using Microsoft's C++ compiler, so you need that, even if you don't want to use the Visual Studio IDE.
-You can get MSVC by installing the Visual Studio Community Edition and the C++ extensions, as the Zorro manual suggests.
-Or alternatively you can download only the build dependencies from Microsoft.
+This project's compile script is based on Zorro's original compile bat files to avoid unnecessary headaches, so we also use VC++.
+You can install the Visual Studio Community Edition as the Zorro manual suggests, but to use with VSCode, you don't need the while Visual Studio IDE but the VC++ build dependencies, which you can easily install with [the official instructions](https://code.visualstudio.com/docs/cpp/config-msvc#_prerequisites).

 ### C++ with IntelliSense VSCode extension

-It's not required, but recommended to use C++ language support for you IDE.
+It's not required, but recommended to use C++ language support for your IDE.

-> [!TIP]
-> Step-by-step instructions for installing only the build dependencies and the recommended VSCode extension: [Configure VS Code for Microsoft C++](https://code.visualstudio.com/docs/cpp/config-msvc).

-## Zorro's custom strategy folder
+### Zorro's custom strategy folder

-I recommend you to create a custom strategy folder where you can keep all your scripts separately from the standard Zorro sample projects.
-You can do this simply by define the strategy folder in ```ZorroFix.ini```:
+It's also not required, but I recommend you create a custom strategy folder where you can keep all your scripts separately from the standard Zorro sample projects.
+You can do this simply by defining the strategy folder in ```ZorroFix.ini```:
 ```
 StrategyFolder = "myStrategy"
 ```